hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 !!!
 Info

 In Figma we publish links with a font-weight of `Medium`.
-Depending on the surrounding text the link style may need to be overridden to match.
+Depending on the surrounding text the link style may need to be overriden to match.
 !!!

 ## Color